SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ### B) Download and import the AEM adapter for Integration Suite

 >aside negative A new Advanced Event Mesh specific adapter was made available in January 2024. <br>
-**Only follow this step if you can't see the AdvancedEventMesh adapter in your Integration Suite tenant.** <br>
+**Only follow this step if you can't see the AdvancedEventMesh adapter in your Integration Suite tenant or if you want to use the preview version (provided) instead.** <br>
 	In that case, follow the steps in this section to get a preview of the AEM adapter:<br>
 	- Download [Integration Suite AEM Adapter](https://github.com/SolaceLabs/aem-sap-integration/blob/main/deployable/IS-artifacts/AEM-Adapter-EA-10-16.zip)<br>
 	- Import the AEM adapter into your Integration Suite tenant and deploy this adapter.